Updated: Jan 4

 ⭐️ When you're talk about bodily functions

 If you’re buying your child a doll, consider getting one that is anatomically correct.
+You'll find a diverse range of anatomically correct dolls on the Catch website.

 Body Safety Rules